pvig/djangoBoutique/README.md

 Django Rest Framework project

-a vuejs3 frontend consume the Django API
+a simple vuejs3 frontend to consume the Django Rest API